Preethamalladu/DMDD-Presentation/another-page.md

 So initially, we came up with the python script to get just one image property.
 That anyone can look up for any 3D image shots captured using Maya from the database.
 The challenge was to understand how python reads an image file from any file location.
-I went through few websites and youtube videos and came across this function numpy and cv2.
+We went through few websites and youtube videos and came across this function numpy and cv2.

-Numpy is a library that is used for computing scientific/mathematical data.
-The arrays in numpy are faster than python lists.

-OpenCV, is an image and video processing library in python.
-OpenCV is used for all sorts of image and video analysis, like facial recognition and detection, license plate reading, photo exditing, advanced robotic vision, optical character recognition, and a whole lot more.
-Using CV2 we can use the opencv package in python to read an image.

-Next is to get the library cv2 installed in my machine.

-So I installed the library:
-pip install opencv-python in the anaconda prompt window.
-Initially I came up with the below script:
+The initial script we created got us the properties of just one image.

 ```python
 import numpy as np